Cash flow statement: Everything you need to know for better financial management

 Depending on the company's history and strategy, it is generally possible to explain these variations as follows:

-when the change in working capital is negative, it may mean that the company is investing heavily in its current assets or significantly reducing its current liabilities;
+• when the change in working capital is negative, it may mean that the company is investing heavily in its current assets or significantly reducing its current liabilities;

-conversely, if the change in working capital is positive, the company is selling current assets or increasing its current liabilities.
+• conversely, if the change in working capital is positive, the company is selling current assets or increasing its current liabilities.

 For many businesses in the growth phase, changes in working capital mainly correspond to capital expenditures: this is the cash that the business decides to invest in order to develop.
 A company must therefore calculate this change to be sure that its WC is sufficient, and it will not end up short of funds.

-Cash flow statement vs. Cash flow forecast
+Cash flow statement vs. cash flow projection: Simplify your financial management with Agicap

-Test Agicap for free 🚀
+Test Agicap for free and experience the difference!